jambesh/tableau-power-automate/README.md

       *  Edit and Change just the  new Site name in Tableau Environment collection and re-run step-4 through Step-6.
       *  Collect the Site LUID returned in the JSON .
-      *  These SITE LUIDs , You can update in the  Microsoft Flow Dynamic Expression to map Site LUID to Site Name.
+      *  These SITE LUIDs , You can then update in the  Microsoft Flow Dynamic Expression to map Site LUID to Site Name.
-      *  Example :  If for the first time you login for your Default site and you got the site id  xyxyxyxyxyyxy and second time you login for a different site says "Finance" and got a  Site luid tsoaskjxxxaddolmml then in the MS flow dynamic expression replace your  Site ID &  Site Name to map and display in Slack/MS Team correctly.
+      *  Example :  If for the first time you login to your Default site and you got the site id  d123456789 and second time you login for a different site says "Finance" and got a  Site luid f123456789
+      *  Go to Microsoft flow then in the MS flow dynamic expression replace your  Site ID &  Site Name to map and display in Slack/MS Team correctly.

   Once you update the MS Flow Dynamic expression with the right Site LUID/Site Name You shuld see real time Alert from multi Site in same channel dynamically.